sarxos/webcam-capture/README.md

 ## How To Use

+Basic example of how _Webcam Capture_ can be used to get image from PC webcam.

 ### Basic Example

-This is the basic example of how _Webcam Capture_ can be used to get image from PC webcam.
-Code below will capture image from your PC webcam and save it in ```test.png``` file in current directory.
+Code below will capture image from your PC webcam and save it in ```test.png``` file:

 ```java
 Webcam webcam = Webcam.getDefault();